cyclejs/cyclejs/README.md

 Use this framework only for experiments before that.
 PS: we don't want to stay as alpha forever, either. ;)

+Prior to v1.0.0, the versions will follow the convention: improvements that break backwards compatibility increment the minor number, any other improvements will increment the patch number.
+After v1.0.0, we will follow [http://semver.org/](semver).

 ## LICENSE

 The MIT License (MIT)